TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 The application has graduated from "debugging/crisis" mode to a stable product.

 - **Stability**: Critical infinite loops, race conditions (including login/league fetching), and temporal dead zones have been definitively resolved.
+- **Ranking Accuracy**: The ranking system has been audited and unified.
+Backend and frontend now use the exact same **Renormalized Weighted Average** formula, ensuring scores match perfectly across the stack.
+Schema min/max ranges are consistent.
 - **Boot Experience**: Multi-route flicker on login has been eliminated via a new `BootGate` architecture.
 Auth/context hydration is now smooth and deterministic.
 - **Quality**: Zero linting errors, clean build process, and no console log noise.
 - **Observability**: Full Sentry integration (Frontend & Backend) for real-time error tracking and performance monitoring.